Kandy-IO/kandy-anonymous-ios-sdk/tutorials/MobileSDK Anonymous iOS User Guide.md

 ### Set ICE options

-The Configuration class has an “iceOption" attribute used to determine the ICE behavior.
+The Configuration class has an "iceOption" attribute used to determine the ICE behavior.
 The following are the available ICE options:

 * ICE_TRICKLE: Trickle ICE completes signaling without waiting for candidate collection.
 Clients send candidates to one another as they’re discovered (after the call signaling is complete and the call is established).
 This provides faster call setup times but may cause media delays.

 * ICE_VANILLA: The default value.
 The clients must collect and send all candidates before initializing signaling.
 This process, in addition to the particular network configuration and the number of interfaces in the clients’ devices, can cause call setup delays.

-If the “ICE_TRICKLE" option is selected, the “ICECollectionTimeout" value is not used.
+If the "ICE_TRICKLE" option is selected, the "ICECollectionTimeout" value is not used.
 If the call ends before all ICE candidates are collected, the MobileSDK does not listen to the TURN/STUN server since the peer connection is closed.

 <div style="border-style:solid">
 <h5>WARNING</h5>